keren1604/practicum-project/README.md

 # practicum-project
-This repository is for showing the
+This repository is for showing the Integrated Project (investigate user behavior for the company's app)